isidd/checklist/concepts/frontend/⨳↦react/1_internals/03_react_components/component.md

   /* function Counter({name}) {
        name = "third";
-       In this case de-structured property can be mutated */ return React.createElement(
+       In this case de-structured property can be mutated and this is dangerous as property can be mutated from destructured value..
+    */
+  return React.createElement(
     "article",